 For me as a sleep consultant, the main benefit of Fitbit is that it can track daily improvements in sleep, and therefore can allow me to determine the effectiveness of my interventions.
-(Which is why I offer a free Fitbit tracker to all my clients.)

 But sleep trackers such as Fitbit have another benefit which depends on adopting this technology by as many people as possible.
 As Dr. Guy Leschziner put it his book The Nocturnal Brain, “most importantly, [sleep trackers] can provide researchers with big data on sleep patterns where the noise of an imperfect technique to quantify sleep is diluted out as a result of a huge number of individuals.”

 As an example, here’s an “insight” provided by the Fitbit app: